etnlbck/eta-filter-mixins/README.md

 A project for various SCSS mixins

-- currently supports Grayscale, Sepia, Hue-rotate, Brightness, Contrast and Blur
+- currently supports Grayscale, Sepia, Hue-rotate, Brightness, Contrast, Blur, Saturate and Invert

 == How to use: ==